 To contain rate increases, control costs, and position BC Hydro for future success, the B.C. government has launched a comprehensive, two-phased review of BC Hydro.

 The first phase of the review is now complete.

-In the first phase of the review government is working with BC Hydro to identify cost savings, efficiencies, new revenue streams and other changes to keep electricity rates low and predictable over the long-term, while ensuring BC Hydro has the resources it needs to continue to provide clean, safe and reliable electricity.
+Government has worked with BC Hydro to identify cost savings, efficiencies, new revenue streams and other changes to keep electricity rates low, while ensuring sound regulatory and financial oversight of BC Hydro and enabling implementation of government policy priorities.

 The key outcomes of the review are: